invertase/react-native-apple-authentication/README.md

 You must test your code on a real device.

 ###### Case 3:
-If you are using a simulator, go to [Mange Apple Account](https://appleid.apple.com/account/manage).
+If you are using a simulator, go to [Manage Apple Account](https://appleid.apple.com/account/manage).

 Search for "Devices", select "Simulator" and press "Remove from Account".